krmanik/Anki-xiehanzi/README.md

 <div id='ch_mean' style='display:block' ;>{{Meaning}}</div>
 ```

-Incorrect length of character ‘我’.
+# Incorrect length of character ‘我’.
 It should be 1 but due some error in card template in anki it is showing 3.
 So check next for correct card template.

 ![Image Incorrect](https://github.com/infinyte7/Anki-maobi/blob/master/incorrect.png)

-Add basic type deck in Manage note of AnkiDroid and then add and edit field for Simplified, Traditional, Pinyin and Meaning
+# Add basic type deck in Manage note of AnkiDroid and then add and edit field for Simplified, Traditional, Pinyin and Meaning

 ![Image Correct](https://github.com/infinyte7/Anki-maobi/blob/master/correct_1.png)

-#### Now It gives correct length for characters
+# Now It gives correct length for characters

 ![Image Correct](https://github.com/infinyte7/Anki-maobi/blob/master/correct.png)

+# For implementing this
-#### Then add front side of card
+#### Add front side of card
 ##### Front

 ```
 <!--MIT License-->
 <script>